crinis/sourcebans-docker/README.md

 #### Docker Image Tags

 I recommend to use the [Docker image tags](https://cloud.docker.com/repository/docker/crinis/sourcebans/tags) starting with the [Git tags](https://github.com/crinis/sourcebans-docker/tags) of this repository as images containing older Sourcebans Versions might be changed and not be compatible.
-A tag used in production should look like this: `0.3.0-sourcebans1.6.3`.

-* `0.3.0-sourcebans1.6.3, 1.6.3, latest`

 ## Versioning